Vyral/base-template/_posts/2021-02-25-how-to-build-equity-quickly.md

 ---
 layout: post
-title: How to Build Equity Quicker
+title: How to Build Equity Quickly
 date: 2021-02-25 00:00:00
 tags:
   - Home Seller Tips
-excerpt: Today I’m sharing three ways to build up the equity in your home more quickly.
+excerpt: Today I’m sharing three ways to build up the equity in your home faster.
 enclosure:
 pullquote: 'The more equity you have, the more cash you get when you sell your home.'
 enclosure_type: video/mp4